phwl/elec3608-lab/labs/lab0-docker/README.md

      mkdir /cygdrive/c/elec3608
      docker run -it -v /cygdrive/c/elec3608:/config phwl/elec3607-base:latest
      ```
      from within a MobaXterm terminal.
+If ```ls /cygdive/c``` returns an error, try
+     ```bash
+     mkdir /c/elec3608
+     docker run -it -v /c/elec3608:/config phwl/elec3607-base:latest
+     ```
      The first command creates the /c/elec3608 directory on your host machine.
 Running docker should bring up the ELEC3608 base image as described in Section 2.3, and any files in /c/elec3608 on the host system should be visible inside the docker container in /config.

 ## 4 Troubleshooting
  * Update your operating system to the latest version.